-The impact assessment was refined regarding the governance structure foreseen by the two legislative options.
-The obligations for Member States to establish or designate one or more authorities were further detailed.
-It added that the Internal Information System ('IMI system') Regulation would support the administrative cooperation and the exchange of information using existing IT tools.
-The impact assessment describes in greater detail how the cooperation among Member States would be structured via a governance cooperation mechanism at EU level.
-The Commission's better explained role is (no direct enforcement role, but right to request data from Member States).
+The report should describe in greater detail The impact assessment was refined regarding the considered governance structure, and the governance structure foreseen by the two how it would work to ensure appropriate legislative options.
+The obligations for implementation and enforcement.
+It should Member States to establish or designate one explain what new elements and structures or more authorities were further detailed.
+It would be developed and who would be added was that the Internal Market responsible for, e.g., IT tools (including Information System ('IMI system') registers), governance structure, supervisory Regulation would support the administrative cooperation and the exchange of information bodies, annual reports, etc. It should further the using existing IT tools. clarify how national supervisory The impact authorities would operate, and how assessment describes in greater detail how cooperation among Member States would be the cooperation among Member States would structured.
+Finally, it should better explain be structured via a governance cooperation the role of the Commission in this mechanism at EU level.
+The Commission's better explained governance structure. role is (no direct enforcement role, but right to request data from Member States).